randomcuriouscode/Elena1st/GUI_Static/stack_template/README.md

 (note: this was a git repo in itself, but has been adapted to be used as a basic template for the tech stack setup)

+in order to run, I think you need to "npm install react-leaflet" in addition to "npm install" after pulling from repo.
+Not sure why, but I'll fix it.

 # Creating a Full Stack Web Application with Python, NPM, Webpack and React

 This project shows you how to build a basic web application using popular web technologies like NPM, Webpack, React and Python.